efvincent/aoc2022/README.md

 I'm happy to say that this year I've got a few peers from [Aetion](https://aetion.com) on a private leaderboard!
 It's always more fun when you're playing along with people you know.

-Like I've done before, I'm going to put some notes on each day (until I get lazy and stop doing so).
+Like I've done with some degree of success before, I'm going to put some notes on each day (until I get lazy and stop doing so).
 Also as I've done before I'm doing AoC in Haskell again this year.
 Alghough I've branched out a bit in the last 12 months and have been studying language theory in the context of lambda calculus based purely functional languages (interpreters, compilers, type theory, proof assistants), Haskell is my default favorite language and I want to keep practicing and getting more adept it in its use.

+I'm also adding to this readme backwards, the latest AoC day that I've commented on will be just below this introduction.
+So if you want to go in order, head to the bottom :)

 ## Day 01 - [Camp Cleanup](https://adventofcode.com/2022/day/1)